Roanoke–Blacksburg Regional Airport: Airlines

 Airline service to Roanoke commenced in 1933.
 American Airlines left Roanoke in 1962, Eastern Airlines flew to Roanoke until 1978, but the original Piedmont Airlines was the most important.

-Piedmont service began on April 16, 1948, with two flights, carrying 42 passengers.
-In the 1970s Piedmont established a hub in Roanoke with 45 daily flights that served 330,000 passengers by 1973.
-In 1982 Piedmont accounted for 89 percent of all passengers that traveled through Roanoke.
+Piedmont service began on April 16, 1948, with two flights carrying 42 passengers.
+In the 1970s, Piedmont established a hub in Roanoke with 45 daily flights that served 330,000 passengers by 1973.
+In 1982, Piedmont accounted for 89 percent of all passengers that traveled through Roanoke.

 From Roanoke, Piedmont flew non-stop to many airports, including: Atlanta, Charlotte, Chicago–O'Hare, Greensboro, Louisville, Nashville, Newark, Pittsburgh, Richmond, and Washington–Reagan.
 Piedmont continued to serve Roanoke through its merger with USAir, and the final Piedmont flights from Roanoke were on August 4, 1989.

 During Piedmont's dominance, several regional airlines began and ended service to Roanoke.
-Between October 29, 1978, and February 1979 Allegheny Airlines flew nonstop to Pittsburgh, Aeromech Airlines briefly provided service to West Virginia destinations in the early 1980s, and Air Virginia provided service from the 1970s to the mid-1980s.
+Between October 29, 1978, and February 1979, Allegheny Airlines flew nonstop to Pittsburgh, Aeromech Airlines briefly provided service to West Virginia destinations in the early 1980s, and Air Virginia provided service from the 1970s to the mid-1980s.

 Since the Piedmont-USAir merger, Roanoke has seen various carriers.
 American Eagle ended service to its Raleigh-Durham hub in December 1994.
-In January 1996 Continental Express flew to its Newark hub, it pulled out on November 1, 1997.
-Other carriers at Roanoke have decreased the number of destinations served from Roanoke since the early 1990s.
-U.S. Airways Express has eliminated non-stop service to Baltimore, Charlottesville, Dayton, Pittsburgh and Washington-Reagan since 1990, Northwest Airlink eliminated service to Newark in December 1992, and Delta eliminated service to Cincinnati on Chautauqua Airlines in September 2008.
-In 2010 Delta and Northwest Airlink merged, decreasing operations at ROA.
+In January 1996 Continental Express flew to its Newark hub; it pulled out on November 1, 1997.
+Other carriers at Roanoke had decreased the number of destinations served from Roanoke since the early 1990s.
+US Airways Express had eliminated non-stop service to Baltimore, Charlottesville, Dayton, Pittsburgh and Washington-Reagan since 1990, Northwest Airlink eliminated service to Newark in December 1992, and Delta eliminated service to Cincinnati on Chautauqua Airlines in September 2008.
+In 2010, Delta and Northwest Airlink merged, decreasing operations at ROA.